 The Committee is responsible for Norges Bank’s role as the executive and advisory monetary policy authority and is responsible for the use of policy instruments to attain the monetary policy objectives.
 The Committee shall contribute to the promotion of financial stability by providing advice and using the policy instruments at its disposal.

 Re-appointed Governor of Norges Bank and Chair of the Executive Board on 1 January 2017 for a second six-year term. Øystein Olsen has held this post since 1 January 2011.

 His work experience includes posts as Director General of Statistics Norway and Director General at the Ministry of Finance.
 He also chaired or was a member of several government-appointed commissions. Øystein Olsen holds a postgraduate degree in economics (Cand. oecon.) from the University of Oslo.

 Ida Wolden Bache

 Appointed Deputy Governor with particular responsibility for central banking operations for the period 1 April 2020–31 March 2026.
-Bache is First Deputy Chair of the Monetary Policy and Financial Stability Committee and Second Deputy Chair of the Executive Board.
+Bache is First Deputy Chair of the Executive Board and the Monetary Policy and Financial Stability Committee.

 Her work experience includes posts as Executive Director of Norges Bank Monetary Policy and Norges Bank Financial Stability and as a macroeconomist at Handelsbanken Capital Markets.
 Since 2017, Bache has been a member of the Systemic Risk Council in Denmark.
 Ida Wolden Bache holds a doctorate in economics from the University of Oslo and a master’s degree from the London School of Economics.